-Workplace injury affects all aspects of a person’s life.
+Relief for Children of Injured Workers – Workplace injury affects all aspects of a person’s life.
 Denver disability lawyers and Denver disability attorneys certainly know how invasive workplace injury can be.
-Happy families are put through the wringer by a system that consistently favors large companies for their job-creating potential and workers are often caught in a very difficult situation trying to prove themselves against all kinds of unfamiliar factors.
+Happy families are put through the wringer by a system that consistently favors large companies for their job-creating potential, and workers are often caught in a very difficult situation trying to prove themselves against all kinds of unfamiliar factors.
 In the case of workplace death, effects on a family are catastrophic, whether the work the deceased did at the time of death is considered high-risk or not.
 Workplace death can rock a family completely to the core.
 Everyone in the family is affected, from parents to spouses to the children.

 Pinnacol is one of the largest workers’ compensation insurance companies in Colorado and is the main provider of workers’ compensation insurance for many different businesses.
 If you are injured on the job, more often than not, Pinnacol offers insurance to your workplace.
 In addition to providing insurance for those injured in the workplace, Pinnacol created a foundation in 2000 designed to help the families of workers in Colorado who were killed or maimed in workplace accidents.

 Over the past 15 years, The Pinnacol Foundation has given almost $4 million in scholarships.
-In 2015, two students from Logan County number in the 107 Colorado students who received scholarships for the 2015-2016 school year.
-Allison Owens, who lives in Merino, has received the scholarship multiple years and attends the University of Northern Colorado.
-Marc Tapparo, who is from Sterling, also took part of the $393,330.00 awarded to students this year to Colorado State University.
+In 2015, two students from Logan County numbered the 107 Colorado students who received scholarships for the 2015-2016 school year.
+Allison Owens, who lives in Merino, has received the scholarship for multiple years and attends the University of Northern Colorado.
+Marc Tapparo, who is from Sterling, also took part in the $393,330.00 awarded to students this year at Colorado State University.

 Many of the college students who receive awards from the Pinnacol Foundation are first-generation, which means neither of their parents graduated from higher education establishments.
 One of the first-generation students, named Abrahan Mota, lost his father at a young age to an accident at a construction site.
 Mota plans to study to be a doctor after graduating with a double degree in biology and chemistry.
 He says his plans are due in part to losing his father so young.

 The application for the scholarship includes questions about how severe the parent’s injury was, what the student’s financial need is, how well they did in school, whether they volunteer or work, a recommendation letter, and an essay.
-The applications are read and accepted from February 1st through April 15th and awards are decided by the application committee every May.
+The applications are read and accepted from November 1st through February 15th.

 Workers’ Compensation can be difficult, confusing, and very complex.
 Kaplan Morrell has helped thousands of injured workers since 1997 get the benefits they deserve.
 Contact us here or call us at 303-780-7329 for your free consultation.